neoforged/Documentation/docs/resources/client/sounds.md

 ---
-description: This article explains how sounds are registered, how they are bundled into sound events, and how they can be played to the player.
+description: How sounds are registered, how they are bundled into sound events, and how they can be played to the player.
 sidebar_position: 3
 ---
 # Sounds